How much is really necessary?

 Now realize that all a run at the park does is tires out the physical muscles, it's mindless.
 The

-productive hour at the park and kills two birds with one stone so to speak.
+is a productive hour at the park and kills two birds with one stone so to speak.

 Remember I said this was a high mental energy dog as well.
 I wasn't kidding.
 Think back to